-Prior to founding Engage Therapeutics, Greg played an integral role in the growth of Advaxis Immunotherapies, a Princeton, N.J., based biotech company developing immuno-oncology therapies for patients with hard-to-treat cancers through its bacterial vector system, Lm Technology™.
-As its Chief Operating Officer, he was instrumental in helping to secure more than $200 million in funding and in identifying and negotiating partnerships with companies such as Amgen, AstraZeneca and Merck & Co., Inc.
+Greg previously served as President of Unigene Laboratories, Inc. and subsequently as Chief Operating Officer of Advaxis Immunotherapies, a New Jersey-based biotech company developing immuno-oncology therapies for patients with hard-to-treat cancers through its bacterial vector system, Lm Technology™.
+He played an integral role in the company’s growth, helping to secure more than $200 million in funding and negotiating partnerships with companies such as Amgen, AstraZeneca and Merck & Co., Inc.

-Jouko, a veteran physician of 35 years, has dedicated much of his career to epilepsy patients as a clinician caring for patients and families and a researcher and investigator on numerous international clinical trials for antiepileptic drugs including a LAMICTAL® (lamotrigine), a well-known treatment for epilepsy.
+Jouko is a physician and clinical researcher with over 35 years of experience caring for patients with epilepsy.
+He has served as a researcher and investigator on numerous international clinical trials for antiepileptic drugs including a LAMICTAL® (lamotrigine), a well-known treatment for epilepsy.

 Prior to launching Engage Therapeutics, Jouko was senior medical director at Lundbeck, where he was responsible for medical oversight and post approval development of epilepsy products including SABRIL® (vigabatrin) and ONFI® (clobazam).
 He oversaw the optimal and safe use of the drugs, working closely with advocacy groups including the Epilepsy Foundation.